Alcohol Detox Treatment Center

 Benzodiazepines (benzos) are used more than any other kind of drug to treat alcohol withdrawal.
 They’re used to prevent the patient from progressing into a more severe withdrawal.

-- Lorazepam (Ativan) or alprazolam (Xanax) and other similar drugs are used in an inpatient setting (administered onsite) to lessen the initial withdrawal side effects
+- Lorazepam (Ativan) or alprazolam (Xanax) and other similar drugs are used in an office setting (administered onsite) to lessen the initial withdrawal side effects.

 Involuntary movement due to withdrawal-related seizures can be controlled with Nuerontin (gabapentin) and other similar drugs, either alone or in combination with benzos.